typora/support.typora.io/_posts/2016-08-15-Add Search Service.md

 typora-root-url: ../
 ---

-User can add custom search engine to extend functions shown in context menu.
+Users can add custom search engines to extend functions shown in context menu.

 ![Slice 2](/media/add-search-service/Slice 2.png)

 # macOS

-There is a system wide preference to change available search engines in context menu for most applications.
-You would find the settings here:
+There is a system-wide preference to change available search engines in the context menu for most applications:

 ![Snip20160815_11](/media/add-search-service/Snip20160815_11.png)

 # Windows

-*(Requires Typora ≥ v0.9.16)*
+*(This requires Typora ≥ v0.9.16)*

 1. Open `Menu`  →  `Preference` in Typora, then click "Open Advanced Settings".

    ![sshot-1](/media/custom-key-binding/sshot-1.png)

-2. Open and edit `conf.user.json` from opened "File Explore".
+2. Open and edit `conf.user.json` from the "File Explorer".
 If there's no such file, create one.

 3. Modify or set following config into the `conf.user.json` file, `%s` will represent the selected text. for example: